Lesson

 Students create a storyboard based on the sentence above.

 One of the things that makes rotoscoping such a unique form of animation, is that it creates a feeling of real motion and emotion.
-Therefore different camera angles, shots and movement can really add to the final product.
+Therefore a variety of camera angles, shots and movement can really add to the final product.

 You can make storyboard paper (I use Microsoft Excel to draw boxes) or download storyboard paper here.